-- Have an undergraduate GPA of at least 3.5. - Have a LSAT score that places them in the top half nationwide. - Have a SAT score of at least 1300 (excluding writing section score) or an ACT score of at least 29. - Be enrolled in the Honors College and be making satisfactory progress toward a baccalaureate degree with a diploma designation in Honors studies.
+- Have an undergraduate GPA of at least 3.5. - Have a LSAT score above the 50th percentile of all takers. - Have a SAT score of at least 1300 (excluding writing section score) or an ACT score of at least 29. - Be enrolled in the Honors College and be making satisfactory progress toward a baccalaureate degree with a diploma designation in Honors studies.